laravel-hyperf/laravel-hyperf.com/docs/docs/providers.md

 ```

 * `dependencies`:
 This key is used to define dependency injection configurations.
 It will be merged into the `config/dependencies.php` file.
+You can define your dependency bindings here, which is equivalent to binding interfaces in service containers.

 * `annotations`:
 This key is used to configure annotation scanning.
 It will be merged into the `config/annotations.php` file.
 In this example, it sets the scan path to the current directory.

 * `commands`:
-This key is used to define default commands.
-It will be merged into `Hyperf\Contract\ConfigInterface`, which can also be understood as corresponding to the `config/commands.php` file.
+This key is used to define command classes.
+It will be merged into commands config array, which can also be understood as corresponding to the `config/commands.php` file.
+And these commands will be registered when the framework bootstrapped.

 * `listeners`:
 This key functions similarly to commands and is used to define listeners.